It's chaos: Ian Malcolm on Science

 Science is sublime, but it is not infallible.
 As with any other aspect of life, there is a lot to criticize about science.
 Today I will address the commentaries by one of the most compelling characters in the sci-fi genre, Jurassic Park's Dr. Ian Malcolm.

-Jurassic Park, the novel by Michael Crichton, was released in 1990.
-Soon after, Steven Spielberg adapted it to the big screens in the homonymous movie we all know and love.
+Jurassic Park, the novel by Michael Crichton, was released in 1990 and Steven Spielberg adapted it to the big screens soon after.
 The story is about the construction of an amusement park in which the main attraction is dinosaurs.
 But you knew this already.

-Instead of dinosaurs and the question of bringing extinct species to life, let's dissect one of the character’s criticisms of science: the chaos-advocate Dr. Ian Malcolm.
+Instead of dinosaurs and the question of bringing extinct species to life, let’s dissect one of the character’s criticisms of science: the chaos-advocate mathematician, Dr. Malcolm.

-Both in the novel and in the movie, Dr. Ian Malcolm is a peculiar, opinionated character, tho in the movie Jeff Goldblum portrays him as charmingly quirky and makes him slightly more lovable and definitely a fan favorite.
+Both in the novel and in the movie, Dr. Ian Malcolm is a peculiar, opinionated character.
+Though, in the movie, Jeff Goldblum portrays him as charmingly quirky, making him slightly more lovable and definitely a fan favorite.

-Dr. Malcolm is a mathematician expert in chaos theory.
-He wears all black, speaks with eloquence, and never shuts up about how bad an idea the construction of a Jurassic Park is.
-He predicts the trouble ahead when visitors, he among them, go inspect the location, although he does not know what is said trouble.
-(A running joke in Academia: mathematicians know there's one unique solution to the problem but cannot find it.)
+Dr. Malcolm is an expert in chaos theory.
+He wears all black, speaks with eloquence, and throughout the movie, he never shut up about how bad an idea the construction of a Jurassic Park is.
+He predicted there would be trouble when he was invited, alongside other experts in different fields, to inspect the location.
+Although he could not figure out beforehand what said trouble would be.
+(A running joke in Academia: mathematicians often are sure the problem has a unique solution but cannot find the solution.)

-SPOILER (but is it really?): dinosaurs go free and eat people.
+SPOILER (but is it really?): dinosaurs went free and ate people.

 “Most kinds of power require a substantial sacrifice by whoever wants the power.”
 (Ian Malcolm, Jurassic Park)

-This is where we part thoughts.
-As a scientist myself, I cannot assent to the idea that there is no hard work and no discipline involved in becoming a scientist.
+This is the point where we disagree.
+As a scientist myself, I cannot assent to the idea that there is no hard work or discipline involved in becoming a scientist.
 It takes four to five years as an undergrad, plus two years to become a master, and four more to get a Ph.D.
 After that, three to ten years of postdoctoral training until you have enough experience to compete for a permanent position.
 One cannot do it without dedication (full-time, in most cases) and perspicacity.
 It is way longer than the time needed to achieve the status of a karate master.

 Is Dr. Malcolm's criticism totally baseless?

 It is not true, however, that scientists do not care about the consequences of their work.
 There are ethical guidelines in every field of knowledge.
 However, it can be hard to predict the future.
 More specifically, the misuse of technology.
-There is an anecdote about Michael Faraday and his work on electromagnetism; a senior politician saw one of Faraday's demonstrations of induction and asked, "What good is it?" to which Faraday replied, "I don't know.
-But soon you'll be able to tax it."
+And it is even harder to control it, especially if you are a scientist and not a politician.

 And, before I forget it, scientists most certainly do not rush to get rich quickly, lol.
 Really, if you want lots of money, do not follow an academic career.